EnnoidMe/ENNOID-BMS/README.md

 For cost reasons:
 - Master & Slave boards will be on a 2 layers PCB 100mm x 100mm

-PCB cost = 10 x 2 Master+ Slave = @ 4.90$ + shipping
+PCB cost = 10 pcs x (Master+ Slave) = 9.80$ + shipping

 ### Features:

 **Master board**
 - Isolated voltages measurements for Charge, Discharge & Pack buses
-- Current monitoring via external isolated delta-sigma current sensor
+- Isolated bi-directional current monitoring via external delta-sigma current sensor
 - Isolated CAN bus interface for cell voltage monitoring and charger detection, status monitoring + much more with future updates (like state of charge / state of health).
 - Outputs for Charge, Discharge & Precharge contactors
 - USB interface for serial communication and firmware upgrades (no need for a programmer -> HW serial bootloader is used).